 I treat a side hustle almost more seriously than I do my full-time position because I've been doing this side-hustle for seven to eight years now and I've built up income streams enough to where I could essentially quit my job if I wanted to and will be okay.
 Another good thing is if you ever see yourself going to do your side hustles full-time - as a full-time entrepreneur or independent consultant, it's essential to diversify because you never know when business is going to dry up.

-As for me, I do consulting, freelance writing, blog sponsorships, Pluralsight courses (I have 4 or 5 different courses), a Udemy course (another one coming up soon), Powershell automation, and have written a book (will hopefully come out next year).
-I’ve pretty much spread myself out as far as possible.
+As for me, I do consulting, freelance writing, blog sponsorships, Pluralsight courses (I have 8 different courses as of 07/16/19), a Udemy course (another one coming up soon), Powershell automation, and have written a book (will hopefully come out next year).
+I've pretty much spread myself out as far as possible.
 All of these, by the way, are done remotely.

 I developed all these income streams through relationships with clients, and all those connections were from the blog and Twitter.
 I got out there, I make myself known, I try to generate as much content as possible.

 Marketing is Key